-- When your group chooses to affiliate with an intergroup or service board, include the intergroup’s/service board’s number or at least the correct name of the intergroup/service board.
+- When your group chooses to affiliate with an intergroup or national service board, include the intergroup’s/national service board’s number or at least the correct name of the intergroup/national service board.

 - With ANY change it is important to give complete information.
 The critical areas to complete are those marked “*required.”
 Make sure all information is accurate, and check that apartment numbers are included, as these are often overlooked.

 - Update the WSO with meeting detail changes as soon as you can, no matter how small the change.
 It is the group’s responsibility to do this.
-Some groups assume the intergroup/service board will pass changes on to the WSO, and this is not always the case.
+Some groups assume the intergroup/national service board will pass changes on to the WSO, and this is not always the case.

 The group secretary can work with other members to make sure pertinent OA information reaches everyone.
 For instance, the secretary can make sure someone downloads the WSO newsletter, A Step Ahead, from the OA website and makes it available to members in the meeting.
 A group may also receive mailings from the intergroup/national service board with information that needs to be distributed.
 Each OA group should be sure the secretary receives adequate help and materials to do their job.
 The smooth flow of information between the WSO and the group depends on the secretary.